 Salmo reservoir is a four-acre pond with a windmill aerator located on BLM land north of Chinook.
 This pond has been managed primarily as a rainbow trout fishery since 1978.
-Salmo currently has a rainbow trout, channel catfish, largemouth bass, and bluegill fishery.
+Salmo currently has a rainbow trout, channel catfish, largemouth bass, and bluegill.
 In addition, 272 tiger muskie were stocked in 1999.
 The rainbow trout fishery is maintained with annual plants of approximately 3,000 three-inch fingerlings.
 In 2004, 4,000 seven-inch and 3,000 three-inch rainbow trout were stocked due to needed repairs at the Giant Springs Fish Hatchery in Lewistown.
 Four hundred four-inch channel catfish were stocked in 2003.
+In 2008, Salmo received 1,000 eight-inch rainbow trout due to low water levels.

 Salmo Reservoir received 345 angler days in 2005 and ranked 28th in the region.
 In 2005 and 2006, angler response rates were low for the voluntary creel.
-In 2005, five anglers participated and none reported catching any fish.
-In 2006, anglers reported spring catch rates of rainbow trout as 0.24 fish/hour (n=11) and summer catch rates of 0.67 fish/hour (n=3).
-In 2007, anglers reported spring catch rates of rainbow trout as 1.67 fish/hour and bluegill as 0.08 fish/hour (n=3) and summer catch rates of rainbow trout as 3.00 fish/hour and bluegill as 0.99 fish/hour (n=7).
+In 2005, five anglers participated, and none reported catching any fish.
+In 2006, anglers reported spring catch rates of rainbow trout as 0.24 fish/hour

+(n=11) and summer catch rates of 0.67 fish/hour (n=3).
+In 2007, anglers reported spring catch rates of rainbow trout as 1.67 fish/hour and bluegill as 0.08 fish/hour (n=3) and summer catch rates of rainbow trout at 3.00 fish/hour and bluegill at 0.99 fish/hour (n=7).
+In 2008, one angler participated and reported no fish.